Pediatric Endocrinology Fellowship

 Dear Applicants,

 Thank you for your application to the Pediatric Endocrinology Fellowship Program at the University of Colorado Anschutz Medical Campus!
-We are excited you chose to learn more about our program, our amazing team, our beautiful state and more!
+We are excited you chose to learn more about our program, amazing team, beautiful state, and more!

 This page will serve as your resource and information guide for your Virtual Interview Day with the Pediatric Endocrinology Fellowship Team at the University of Colorado Anschutz Medical Campus.

-While the in-person interview format has historically been regarded as an object of great veneration by the graduate medical education community, now, in the post-COVID-19 era, institutions have adopted new recruitment strategies.
-With the enhancement of technology and use of video conferencing platforms such as Zoom, fellowship programs are able to introduce candidates to its program, its teaching sites and its community more efficiently.
+While the in-person interview format has historically been regarded as an object of great veneration by the graduate medical education community, in the post-COVID-19 era, institutions have adopted new recruitment strategies.
+With the enhancement of technology and video conferencing platforms such as Zoom, fellowship programs can introduce candidates to their program, its teaching sites, and its community more efficiently.

 As a candidate and potential partner in learning and healthcare, we hope you enjoy the resources on this website.
 We welcome your questions as your virtual interview day approaches.